chombo-discharge/chombo-discharge/Exec/Convergence/RadiativeTransfer/C2/README.md

-## Convergence/CdrPlasma/SpatialConvergence/RodPlane
+## Convergence/RadiativeTransfer/C2.

-This example computes spatial convergence rates for Physics/CdrPlasma.
+This example computes temporal convergence rates for Physics/RadiativeTransfer using the Eddington SP1 approximation in a coaxial cable geometry.
-The solution errors are computed by coarsening a solution with finer (2x) grid resolution.
+The solution errors are computed by subtracting a solution with a finer time step.

 # Compilation